 It may be the case that printing or inscriptions are required as part of an event.

-Although 'Dr Laurence Howard' should not be abbreviated, the title of the Lord-Lieutenant's office can vary depending on the circumstances in which it is being used.
+Although 'Dr Sarah Furness' should not be abbreviated, the title of the Lord-Lieutenant's office can vary depending on the circumstances in which it is being used.
 In full, this is: ‘Her Majesty’s Lord-Lieutenant of Rutland' but this could become ‘H.M.
 Lord-Lieutenant of Rutland’, or simply ‘Lord-Lieutenant of Rutland’.